mfrishert/sdk-android/README.md

 In this callback, you should complete the actual transaction through the Android Billing Service.
 You should also save a reference to the `PHPurchase` object for later use.

-The Playhaven Android SDK simply adds an intermediate step to the transaction process:
+The PlayHaven Android SDK simply adds an intermediate step to the transaction process:
 <img src="http://i990.photobucket.com/albums/af25/flashpro/playhave_billing_diagram.png" style="padding: 5px; width: 500px; margin-bottom: 20px; margin-top: 20px" />